-4.4.2 Extreme Outcomes
+5.4.2 Extreme Outcomes

-We have thus far assumed that the firm would like managers to maximize the average match quality of hired workers.
+We have thus far assumed that the firm would like managers to maximize the average quality of hired workers.
 Firms may instead instruct managers to take a chance on candidates with poor test scores to avoid missing out on an exceptional hire.
-This could explain why managers hire workers with lower test score candidates to the detriment of average match quality; managers may be using discretion to minimize false negatives.36 Alternatively, firms may want managers to use discretion to minimize the chance of hiring a worker who leaves immediately.
+This could explain why managers hire workers with lower test score candidates to the detriment of average quality; managers may be using discretion to minimize false negatives.35 Alternatively, firms may want managers to use discretion to minimize the chance of hiring a worker who leaves immediately.

-The first piece of evidence that managers do not effectively maximize upside or minimize downside is the fact, already shown, that workers hired as perform worse than the very workers they were originally passed over.
+The first piece of evidence that managers do not effectively maximize upside or minimize downside is the fact, already shown, that workers hired as exceptions perform worse than the very workers they were originally passed over.
 To address this more directly, Appendix Table A2 repeats our analysis focusing on performance in the tails, using the 90th and 10th percentiles of log completed durations for a cohort as the dependent variables.
-These results show that more exceptions imply worse performance even among top hires, suggesting managers who make many exceptions are also unsuccessful at finding star workers.
+These results show that more exceptions imply worse performance even among top hires, suggesting managers who make many exceptions are also unsuccessful at finding "star" workers.
 We also show that more exceptions decrease the performance of the 10th percentile of completed durations as well.
+Table A2 also shows that testing increases durations at the 10th percentile, but does not do so at the 90th percentile.